Loading...

 This should now create a UI like the following screenshot:

-Using diffrent look-and-feel objects for different components
+Using different look-and-feel objects for different components

 Of course, in this simple example this approach offers no benefits compared to setting the Slider::thumbColourId colour on the slider objects directly.
 But your app may use multiple sliders for different purposes where you want sliders for one purpose to use one set of colours and sliders for other purposes to use different sets of colours.
 This approach allows you to change these colours globally as long as each slider is assigned the appropriate look-and-feel for its type.